singularitti/vscode-julia-formatter/README.md

 This extension contributes the following settings:

+- `juliaFormatter.overwriteFlags`: Whether to overwrite the settings of the specified style with the JuliaFormatter flags specified in vs-code's settings. `false` by default.
+- `juliaFormatter.style`: Formatting styles.
+Choose from: `'default'`, `'yas'`, and `'blue'`.
+- `juliaFormatter.compile`: Control the compilation level of Julia.
+Available values are 'min' or 'all'.
 - `juliaFormatter.margin`: The maximum number of characters of code on a single line.
 Lines over the limit will be wrapped if possible.
 There are cases where lines cannot be wrapped and they will still end up wider than the requested